Last updated:

 Style the Active State

-To style the active (selected) chip state, go to the Styleguide, add the class active to the second filter chip, and style it.
+To style the active (selected) chip state, go to the Style Guide, add the class active to the second filter chip, and style it.

 Adding New Categories and Resyncing